New England Journal of Medicine December 05, 2002

 Endpoint

-Composite of cardiovascular death, heart failure, thromboembolism, bleeding, pacemaker implantation, or severe adverse drug effects
+Composite of CV death, heart failure, thromboembolism, bleeding, pacemaker, or severe drug adverse effects

 Tested